danielgroves/danielgroves.net/_posts/2013-04-01-alfred-extensions.md

 This second extension is a quick custom search workflow.
 Simply type ```mdn``` followed by what you want to search the <a href="https://developer.mozilla.org/en-US/" title="Mozilla Developer Network">Mozilla Developer Network</a> for.
 I primarily use this one for looking up css attributes to see what parameters they can take.

-<a href="/assets/alfred_extensions/SearchMDN.alfredworkflow" title="Download the Search Mozilla Developer Network workflow for Alfred">Download Responsive Calculator</a>
+<a href="/assets/alfred_extensions/SearchMDN.alfredworkflow" title="Download the Search Mozilla Developer Network workflow for Alfred">Download Search MDN</a>

 ### Search PHP Documentation